After more than two years in development, Aeolus is launched to deliver a modern and concise learning resource for jet engines!

 Back in Glasgow, we are currently getting ready to brief the team, including the new recruits, and resume work for the X-Plorer 2 and Kronos.
 We already have a couple of specific areas to focus our attention on, which include tasks of relevance to the EC.

 In Sheffield, the team will spend the next couple of weeks familiarising themselves with the engine before conducting the first set of tests on fault diagnostics around the fan!
-In the meantime, MSc students within ACSE can now express their interest to get involved with the EC or submit their testing ideas at the dedicated application page here.
+In the meantime, MSc students within ACSE can find out more information internally on how to work on a project related to the X-Plorer 1 EC.
 We have a lot of exciting work ahead for all teams and we are looking forward to strengthening our ties with the University of Sheffield through a strategic expansion of our working areas to include aerospace research in the future.

 Applications are now open for our main intake for 2018-2019 with vacancies in 6 teams!
 Following a challenging year for JetX, we have returned with a very positive outlook that will keep projects running in two UK cities for the first time!